-Step 3: Pinch off a small ball the size of a small pea and roll the mixed Crystal Clay thoroughly between your palms until it forms a smooth round ball.
+Step 3: Pinch off a small ball the size of a small pea and roll the mixed Epoxy Clay thoroughly between your palms until it forms a smooth round ball.

 Tip: If you are doing a pair of earrings, roll out the clay balls at the same time.
 This will help create a uniformed consistent look.

-Step 5: Using a wet-wipe, clean up any excess Crystal Clay that might have been left on the jewelry finding.
-The Crystal Clay hardens like cement, so cleaning it up now and being tidy as you go makes the process easier and the results so much nicer.
+Step 5: Using a wet-wipe, clean up any excess Epoxy Clay that might have been left on the jewelry finding.
+The Epoxy Clay hardens like cement, so cleaning it up now and being tidy as you go makes the process easier and the results so much nicer.

 Embedding the Crystal Chatons